dyiar/Data-Structures/Data_Structures_Questions.md

 1. What is the runtime complexity of `enqueue`?

+The runtime complexity of enqueue is O(1).

 2. What is the runtime complexity of `dequeue`?

+The runtime complexity of dequeue is O(1).

 3. What is the runtime complexity of `len`?

+The runtime complexity of len is O(1).

 ## Binary Search Tree